 3. General Rules

 (1) No individual should approve or certify a document which is used to expend funds directly for himself/herself.
 Such documents must be approved by the individual’s supervisor.

 (2) If an individual is traveling on another department’s/unit’s funds, appropriate approval should be obtained to authorize release time from the individual’s base department/unit.
 For 9-month employees, this authorization should be obtained during the Winter and Spring breaks, but is not needed for Summer breaks.

-(3) Temporary substitutes or fiscal administrators are restricted to other fiscal administrators and assistants who have been delegated purchasing authority by the Director of Financial Management and Comptroller.
+(3) Temporary substitutes or fiscal administrators are restricted to other fiscal administrators and assistants who have been delegated purchasing authority by the Associate Vice President/Controller.
 (Refer to A8.026 - Appointment of Fiscal Administrators and Assistant Fiscal Administrators).

 D. Purpose and Justification

 1. Purpose/Justifications are required on all travel forms.

 2. Documentation which provides a basis for the travel should be submitted with the travel request.

 3. Purpose/justifications should specify the name, date and place of the meeting, conference, workshop, seminar, or state the nature of the task to be performed.

 4. A business itinerary (e.g. business destination(s), travel dates, travel times, etc.) and estimated travel expenditures are required.